 Subdistrict #1 is still actively pursuing opportunities to acquire water rights.
-However, there were no land or water right purchases completed by the District on behalf of the Subdistrict in 2015.
-Based on total headgate diversions for the Rio Grande Canal during the irrigation season netting 22.0 acre-feet/share in 2015, the Subdistrict with their 59.5 shares of surface water diverted approximately 1300.0 acre-feet to recharge of the aquifer on the White, McConnell, and Lacy properties during the irrigation season.
-Subdistrict #1 did not use the wells located on these parcels for any purpose in 2015.
-Mackey Construction installed 2 water control devices on the White and McConnell properties and dredged the head ditch and recharge pit located on the Lacy property during the Spring of 2015 so that surface water could be handled more efficiently for recharge purposes into the unconfined aquifer to help reach the sustainable goals.
+However, there were no land or water right purchases completed by the District on behalf of the Subdistrict in 2016.
+Based on total head gate diversions for the Rio Grande Canal during the irrigation season netting approximately 22.0 acre-feet/share in 2016, the Subdistrict with their 59.5 shares of surface water diverted approximately 1300.0 acre-feet to recharge of the aquifer on the White,

+McConnell, and Lacy properties during the irrigation season.
+Subdistrict #1 did not use the wells located on these parcels for any purpose in 2016.
 A map identifying the locations of the permanent land purchases acquired by the Rio Grande Water Conservation District for Subdistrict #1 is included in Appendix M. The District staff will continue experimenting with different aquifer recharge strategies within DWR regulation on these properties to increase surface water recharge efficiencies.

-9.0 ADDITIONAL INFORMATION TO EVALUATE 2016 ARP
+9.0 ADDITIONAL INFORMATION TO EVALUATE 2017 ARP